Is there anything that tastes better than a homegrown tomato?

 It’s important to understand terms often seen on tomato labels.
 Two of those are: determinate and indeterminate.

 Determinate tomatoes are the more compact of the two types, make little or no growth after fruit set and tend to bear fruit at one time.
-They were bred to produce a single heavy yield for canning purposes, said Anne Bailey, a Certified Naturally Grown farmer and owner of Annie Okra’s Barn in Rydal, Ga.
+They were bred to produce a single heavy yield for canning purposes, said Anne Bailey, a Certified Naturally Grown farmer and owner of Annie Okra’s Barn in Rydal, Georgia.

 Indeterminate tomatoes will continue growing to an undetermined height throughout the growing season and produce new shoots and blossoms long after the first fruit set.
 Indeterminate vines will bear tomatoes in all stages of development and fruit set will continue until frost.